Joris Paret

 ITER Organization

 Feb.
-2023 – Present Saint-Paul-lez-Durance, France
+2023 – Jan.
+2026 Saint-Paul-lez-Durance, France

 Contributed to ITER, the world’s largest international scientific collaboration, aiming to demonstrate the feasibility of large-scale clean energy from nuclear fusion.
 Designed a machine-learning-based calibration strategy for ANSYS finite-element models using Bayesian optimization and Gaussian processes.
 Developed anomaly detection algorithms for predictive maintenance, enabling intershot and real-time monitoring.
 Contributed to the Tokamak Systems Monitor software, including version control and data handling (Git, DVC).
 Administered the team’s multi-GPU compute server.
 Presented results at international conferences (SOFT, SOFE) and workshops (Fusion for Energy AI Workshop).
 Explored LLMs for automated tokamak operation reporting.
 Co-supervised interns and supported external contributors.